 2041 S. Craycroft Rd.

-A staple in Tucson since 1956, Mama Louisa’s delivers Italian-American cuisine that delights.
-Customers value its tradition and commitment to homemade classic dishes.
-Joe’s Special has been their signature dish since opening.
+A staple in Tucson since 1956, Mama Louisa’s delivers Italian-American cuisine that pulls regulars.
+Customers value its tradition and commitment to homemade classic dishes… and Joe’s Special, the dish that has been on the menu since opening.
 The massive portion of house-made linguini has hot pepper seeds, garlic oil, melted cheese, and house sauce.
 Bring your appetite!

 For more information, visit mamalouisas.com.